 • ②: the partition style of the data disk

-Note The values vary based on operating systems.
-If the Disk label type parameter is not included in the command output, you can check the System parameter to determine the partition style of the disk.
-If the value of System is Linux, it indicates the MBR partition style.
-If the value of this parameter is GPT, it indicates the GPT partition style.
+• The command output varies based on the operating system.
+If the Disklabel type field is not displayed, check the System field to determine the partition style.
+If the value of System is Linux, the MBR partition style is used.
+If the value is GPT, the GPT partition style is used.

-4. Run the following command to install the gdisk utility.
+4. Run one of the following commands based on the instance operating system to install the gdisk utility.

 • If the instance runs Alibaba Cloud Linux 2, Alibaba Cloud Linux 3, or CentOS 6 or later, run the following command: